Complete history on the site of the Confrérie des Vignerons.

 for whom the costume budget is CHF12m

-2. Fast walking with camera on gimbal mount.
+2. Fast walking with Stedicam camera.

 The audio system is by Meyer Sound – main (black) speakers suspended from the eight 30-meter-high masts – with (white) proximity loudspeakers throughout the arena as well – 400 of them in total: